 Many students come to us with a bubbling passion for technology.
 Others arrive eager to discover something new.
 Some even come feeling (unnecessarily) intimidated that they don’t know enough—we change that within the first hour.
 Collaboration, teamwork, and making new, lifelong friends are elemental parts of the iD Experience.
 Our camps and academies are inclusive of everybuddy.

-THE CASE FOR MORE GIRLS IN TECHNOLOGY
+THE CASE FOR MORE DIVERSITY IN TECHNOLOGY

 Rebecca says iD Tech Camps changed her life, introducing technology as a fun and rewarding career, and motivating her to bring about social and economic equality through STEM education.Read More

 Austin is building on an already-impressive resume, taking his tech skills and many accomplishments with him as a direct admit freshman to the University of Washington.Read More